Singing on Dyarubbin Shores

 Two days of joyful singing on Darug country with Aunty Jacinta Tobin, Stacy-Jane Etal, Rachel Hore and Suze Pratten

-Presented by Big Sing Incorporated and Womansong choir
+Supported by Womansong choir

 Singing on Dyarubbin Shores is a two-day singing workshop designed to bring Darug language songs to the Hawkesbury region and is open to everyone ages 8 and above.
 Participants will be invited to learn songs in both Darug language and English and to sing them together in harmony.
-“Deerubbin” is the local Darug word for the Hawkesbury River.
+“Dyarubbin” is the local Darug word for the Hawkesbury River.

 This workshop represents a unique opportunity to celebrate Darug language and culture on Darug country.
 One of the singing facilitators is Aunty Jacinta Tobin, a Darug elder from the Hawkesbury region.
 She recently composed a Darug language song for the Sydney Festival where it has been sung by massed choirs on Australia Day in 2017 and 2018.